Herpolsheimer's: In popular culture

-Herpolsheimer's was also featured in the 2004 film, The Polar Express.
-The film's "Hero Boy" has a picture from Herpolsheimer's of himself ripping the fake beard off the store's Santa Claus.
-Later, as the boy is riding the train to the North Pole, the "Know-It-All kid" exclaims "Hey, Herpolsheimer's!
+Herpolsheimer's was also featured in the 2004 film The Polar Express.
+The boy had a picture from Herpolsheimer's of himself ripping the fake beard off the store's Santa Claus.
+Later, as the boy is riding the train to the North Pole, the know-it-all exclaims "Hey, Herpolsheimer's!
 Herpolsheimer's!" as the train passes the store in what is presumably downtown Grand Rapids.
-The children aboard the train admire the store's window displays as they pass, with the hero boy smirking at an obviously animatronic Santa placing presents in one display.
+The children aboard the train admire the store's window displays as they pass, with the boy smirking at an obviously animatronic Santa placing presents in one display.

+Herpolsheimer's produced a series of advertising cards in 1921 which featured pictures of notable baseball players of the time.
+Long thought to be legendary, a trove of cards was discovered housed in a Band-Aid box in a 2019 estate sale.
+The cards came to auction in 2023.
+The Babe Ruth card realized over $154,000.
+37 other cards sold for as much as $3,400.